This printed article is located at https://delfilimited.listedcompany.com/financials.html

 The Regional Markets

-For Regional Markets, FY2024 revenues reached US$188.4 million, reflecting a 1.8% increase compared to FY2023.
-The increase was from growth in Agency Brands, particularly in Malaysia and the Philippines.
+For Regional Markets, Net Sales for FY2025 totalled US$198.8 million, reflecting a 5.5% increase compared to FY2024.
+The increase was primarily driven by growth in Own Brands and Agency Brands in Malaysia.

 Review of Profitability